Loading...

 Payment structure:

-If you need to manage cash flow while waiting for your insurance reimbursement, payment plans are available through Blue Fire Finance.
-Blue Fire Finance offers flexible terms that can bridge the gap between paying your contractor and receiving funds from your insurer.
+If you need to manage cash flow while waiting for your insurance reimbursement, payment plans are available through Equipped Commercial Finance.
+Equipped Commercial Finance offers flexible terms that can bridge the gap between paying your contractor and receiving funds from your insurer.

 Many property owners use finance because insurance reimbursement timelines vary from 2 weeks to several months depending on the insurer, claim complexity, and documentation completeness.
 Our documentation is designed to minimise processing time, but finance provides certainty regardless of insurer timelines.